|Telephone:||+44 (0)1224 263455|

 Duties and Responsibilities

-James is currently working on a project for the UFHRD looking into the suitability of workplace learning initiatives for ethnic minority family businesses.
+He has recently completed a project for the UFHRD looking into the suitability of workplace learning initiatives for ethnic minority family businesses.
 This work considers the vital role that ethnic minority business plays in Scotland’s economy and looks to workplace learning as a means to enhance the Sottish Government’s agenda for inclusive growth.

 Institute for small business and entrepreneurship (ISBE)